 Figure 2: DAG

-Hypothesised temporal associations between study variables are shown in the directed acyclic graph (figure 2).
+Hypothesised temporal associations between study variables are shown in the directed acyclic graph (Figure 2).
 A descriptive analysis was performed to identify the characteristics of the participants stratified by exposure levels (number of teeth categories).
 Then, we used doubly-robust targeted maximum likelihood estimation (TMLE) (Schuler and Rose 2016) to estimate the counterfactual prevalence of social participation under hypothetical intervention policies related to number of teeth.
 Specifically, hypothetical intervention policies included were;

-“all the participants get ≥20 teeth at the baseline and in 2013,”
+“all participants have ≥20 teeth in 2010 (baseline) and in 2013,”

-“all the participants get 10-19 teeth at the baseline and in 2013,”
+“all participants have 10-19 teeth in 2010 and in 2013,”

-“all the participants get 1-10 teeth at the baseline and in 2013,”
+“all participants have 1-10 teeth in 2010 and in 2013,”

-“all the participants become edentulous at the baseline and in 2013,”
+“all participants are edentate in 2010 and in 2013,”

-“participants deteriorate one number of teeth category in 2010 and in 2013 (see figure 3 )”
+“participants deteriorate by one category in terms of number of teeth between 2010 and 2013 (see Figure 3 )”

-“participants deteriorate two number of teeth categories in 2010 and in 2013 (see figure 3 )”
+“participants deteriorate by two categories in terms of number of teeth between 2010 and 2013 (see Figure 3 )”

-“no intervention” (estimation with originally observed data at the baseline and in 2013).
+“no intervention” (estimation with originally observed data in 2010 and in 2013).

-Finally, we used counterfactual estimates related to the aforementioned different scenarios to calculate the additive treatment effects (ATEs) and the odds ratios (ORs) of social participation related to different interventions.
-Following comparison were considered to obtain ATEs and ORs and their 95% confidence intervals (CIs).
+Finally, we used counterfactual estimates related to the aforementioned different scenarios to calculate the additive treatment effects (ATEs) and the odds ratios (ORs) and their 95% confidence intervals (CIs) for social participation related to the different interventions through the following comparisons:

 “Having ≥20 teeth at 2010 and 2013” vs “having 10-19 teeth at 2010 and 2013,”